cloudevents/spec/registry/spec.md

   "docs": "URL", ?

   # Repeat for each Group
-  "GROUPsURL": "URL",         # eg. "endpointsURL" - repeated for each GROUP "GROUPsCount": INT          # eg. "endpointsCount"
+  "GROUPsUrl": "URL",         # eg. "endpointsUrl" - repeated for each GROUP "GROUPsCount": INT          # eg. "endpointsCount"
 }
 ```